rktjmp/lush.nvim/README.md

 - Saturate (or desaturate) a color.
 - Lighten (or darken) a color.

-Hue/rotate values are wrap around 0-360 degrees, lightness and saturations are clamped between 0-100.
+Hue/rotate values are wrap around 0-360 degrees, lightness and saturation are clamped between 0-100.

 HSL provides the following functions to achieve these operations: